Debt Camel

 Insolvency is something you should be realistic about.
 There are three types of insolvency in England, Wales and Northern Ireland:

-- If you meet the criteria for a DRO (debts total less than £30,000, renting, little spare income are the main ones) then there isn’t much to think about – it’s the best choice for you.
+• if you meet the criteria for a DRO (debts total less than £30,000 – this is rising to £50,000 in June 2024 – renting, little spare income are the main ones) then there isn’t much to think about – it’s the best choice for you.

-- Have a read through Debt Camel’s Guide to Bankruptcy – that tries to use as little jargon as possible to answer your questions.
+• read this Guide to Bankruptcy – that tries to use as little jargon as possible to answer your questions.

 If you don’t want to go bankrupt because of concerns about your job, then you need to weigh these against the problems of your current situation.
 If you earn a lot as a solicitor or an accountant it makes sense to want to keep that job – but in that case why can’t you afford to pay your debts off faster?
 If you are a bank clerk who doesn’t earn a fortune in the City, then perhaps you should explore if there are other jobs which you could do that pay similar amounts where bankruptcy wouldn’t be a problem.